 NoughtOne

-NoughtOne's streetwear fashion is inspired from military uniforms and the brand defines itself as a 3D or a conceptual representation of an engineer's knowledge base and individualistic personal style.
+NoughtOne's streetwear fashion is inspired by military uniforms, and the brand defines itself as a 3D or a conceptual representation of an engineer's knowledge base and individualistic personal style.
 The label makes use of Indian fabric and traditional techniques while ensuring the production of eco-friendly outfits.
-We absolutely love their Utility Parka, Sunrise-Sunset Cropped Hoodie, Mountain Biker Jacket, Active Dress, etc. They've also collaborated with Vans, Adidas, and Absolut—you can check these collaborations out on their website.
+We absolutely love their Utility Parka, Sunrise-Sunset Cropped Hoodie, Mountain Biker Jacket, Active Dress, and so much more.
+They've also collaborated with Vans, Adidas, and Absolut—you can check these collaborations out on their website.

 FKNS by Narendra Kumar

 Here is where street fashion can seamlessly transform into glam club style!
-FKNS by Narendra Kumar is athleisure wear gone lux lifestyle.
-Witness hand embroidery, brocades, velvets with trademark cut, fit and sharp tailoring, mixed with easy, leisure silhouettes.
+FKNS by Narendra Kumar is an athleisure wear gone lux lifestyle.
+Witness hand embroidery, brocades, and velvets with trademark cut, fit and sharp tailoring mixed with easy, leisure silhouettes.
 We love the use of chic backdrops with colourful graffiti aesthetics.
 I pick the oversized jackets and blazers for the sheer variety it has.